 Travelling Overseas When You Have Pets

 Travelling can be both an exciting time and an extremely hectic time.
 Leisure and fun await you at your destination but planning and long waits at security lines come first.
-The stress of travelling furthers if you have a dog.
+The stress of travelling increases if you have a dog.
 You need to make a decision about where the dog will stay in your absence and leaving them in the hands of someone else can be a little unnerving.
-So what are your options in terms of your dog and travelling overseas?
+Travelling overseas when you have pets requires a lot of planning, but here are a few options you might consider.

 The first thing to do is to research the country you are going to.
 Find out what their laws are in terms of bringing in animals.
 Some laws only apply to certain species so you’ll have to find out their rules about canines.
 A lot of times these rules will involve bringing recent documentation of your dog’s health, particularly in regards to rabies.